KenKundert/quantiphy/doc/user.rst

 *QuantiPhy* adds support for quantities to Python.
 Quantities are little more than a number combined with its units.
 They are used to represent physical quantities.
-For example, your height and weight are both quantities, having both a value and units, and both are important.
+Your height and weight are both quantities, having both a value and units, and both are important.
 For example, if I told you that Mariam's weight was 8, you might assume pounds as the unit of measure if you lived in the US and think Mariam was an infant, or you might assume stones as the units if you live in the UK and assume that she was an adult, or you might assume kilograms if you lived anywhere else and assume she was a small child.
 The units are very important, and in general it is always best to keep the unit of measure with the number and present the complete value when working with quantities.
 To do otherwise invites confusion.
 Just ask `NASA